Mainframe-Archive/switchboard/guide/examples.md

 Although you're now connected there's one last thing you've got to do before you'll start getting emails through.
-We need to tell `switchboard` which mailbox to listen to.
+We need to tell Switchboard which mailbox to listen to.
 That's easily done with the `watchMailboxes` command, which takes as argument a list of mailboxes.

 {% highlight ruby %}